-Ever wondered just how many pools exist in the United States?
+Ever wonder just how many pools exist in the United States?
 What about those sunshine-filled and pool-loving states on the left and right coasts: California and Florida?
 Test your knowledge of swimming pool and hot tub-related statistics and facts.
 You might be surprised.

 01 of 14

 Number of Hot Tubs in the United States

 There are more than 7.3 million hot tubs in operation in the United States

 There are approximately 1.1 million pools in California, which is the most populous U.S. state.Continue to 5 of 14 below.

 The number of residential swimming pools in the state of Florida: 1,093,655."

 *Data Source: Florida County Property Appraisers' Offices.
 Compiled By: Kristal Hall, MPH Candidate, Florida State University